jonathonreed/atrf-journal/_posts/2017-06-06-gilbert-sark-drum-keeper.md

 So, dispiriting.
 And I tried to share that a bit, but mostly kept it to myself.
 It couldn't possibly be my place to kick the legs out from whatever tenuous hope and grim determination was keeping Gilbert's voice steady.
 But I wondered.
 If I've barely got enough strength in my shoulders for secondhand stories, where did this community find its strength to hold their own?

-<blockquote>You&rsquo;re not going to stop water, regardless.
+<blockquote>&ldquo;You&rsquo;re not going to stop water, regardless.
 Erosion is going to happen.
 Water&rsquo;s going to flow, it&rsquo;s going to flow.
-So how much money do we keep throwing at it, in order to save our island?</blockquote>
+So how much money do we keep throwing at it, in order to save our island?&rdquo;</blockquote>

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/326177662&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>